• Home

 It’s not what you look at that matters, it’s what you see.”
 Henry David Thoreau

-“DNA is the fundamental and distinctive characteristics or qualities of someone or something, especially when regarded as unchangeable.”
+“DNA is the fundamental and distinctive characteristic or qualitiy of someone or something, especially when regarded as unchangeable.”

 The enigmatic puzzle of the lives portrayed in vintage family photographs is intriguing.
 Who are the people in the stacks of photographs I inherited?
 How did their DNA determine who they were and how did it impact the following generations?
 Is it really possible to learn anything about a person from a photograph?
 Or, is it a narrative that has been passed down to us?
 Pondering these questions, I sifted through old family photographs to see if gestures and faces alone could give us clues.
 Focusing on certain gestures and facial expressions “VISUAL DNA….the language of photographs” introduces another way of deciphering information in photographs and encourages the viewer to ask what is the most important part of an image.